-People with reactive arthritis usually experience symptoms in their leg joints.
-A form of the condition called Reiter’s syndrome affects the eyes and the urinary tract.
+People with reactive arthritis usually experience symptoms in the larger joints of the lower extremity.
+A form of the condition known as Reiter’s syndrome affects the eyes (conjunctivitis) and the urinary tract (urethritis).

-The condition is not very common.
-According to the National Institute of Arthritis and Muscoskeletal and Skin Diseases (NIAMS), men develop reactive arthritis more often than women.
-The average age of onset is 30.
-Men also tend to experience more severe joint pain than women (NIAMS, 2011).
+The condition isn’t very common.
+According to the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS), men develop reactive arthritis more often than women.
+The average age of onset is 30 years old.
+Men also tend to experience more severe joint pain than women.

 Bacterial infection of the urinary tract or intestines is the most common cause of reactive arthritis.
-The most common bacteria associated with reactive arthritis is chlamydia trachomatis (chlamydia), which is spread through sexual contact.
+The most common bacterium associated with reactive arthritis is Chlamydia trachomatis (chlamydia).
+This bacterium usually spreads through sexual contact.

 Genetics may be a factor in whether or not you develop reactive arthritis.
-According to NIAMS, about 80 percent of people who have reactive arthritis also have a gene called HLA-B27.
-However, not everyone who has the HLA-B27 gene will develop reactive arthritis if he or she contracts an infection (NIAMS, 2011).
+According to NIAMS, people who have the gene HLA B27 are more likely to develop reactive arthritis.
+However, not everyone who has the HLA B27 gene will develop reactive arthritis if they have an infection.

 Musculoskeletal symptoms include joint pain and swelling.
-Reactive arthritis most often affect joints in the knees and ankles.
-You may also experience joint pain, tightness, and swelling in your fingers, back, buttocks, or heels.
+Reactive arthritis most often affects joints in the knees, ankles, and sacroiliac joints of your pelvis.
+You may also experience joint pain, tightness, and swelling in your fingers, back, buttocks, or heels (Achilles’ tendon area).

 A condition called urethritis causes urinary symptoms.
 The urethra is the tube that carries urine from the bladder to the outside of your body.
 Urethritis is the inflammation of this tube.
 Symptoms can include pain or burning with urination and a frequent urge to urinate.